 When Marissa Mayer served as CEO of Yahoo, she faced intense scrutiny from shareholders.
 Expectations for a turnaround at Yahoo were high, and she was widely criticized for her leadership skills.

-Mayer did end up resigning from Yahoo and has moved on to start her own venture.
+Mayer ended up resigning from Yahoo and moved on to start her own venture.
 She’s always managed to push through challenges thanks to her resilience and persistence.

 “We make a living by what we get, but we make a life by what we give.” – Winston Churchill

-Winston Churchill is known as the two-time Prime Minister who led his country to victory during World War II.
+Winston Churchill is the two-time Prime Minister best known for leading the United Kingdom to victory during World War II.
 Growing up, he was largely neglected by his family, and his political career was anything but easy.

 But Churchill overcame this adversity to build a remarkable career.
 And he understood that even in the midst of hardship, we can still find ways to give back to others.